mainmatter/mainmatter.com/blog/_posts/2017-11-13-enginification.md

 > Engines allow multiple logical applications to be composed together into a
 > single application from the user's perspective.

-When a user loads the app, the first thing is to specify the search parameters.
-There is no need for all the functionality after a search is initiated.
-That's why we started to optimize the load times by extracting all of the not initially needed functionality into an Ember Engine, resulting in a reduced bundle size of the initially needed assets.
+As users need to fill in the search form - specify what kind of ticket they are looking for and for which connection - before they can even proceed to the next step, there is no reason to load all of the code that supports the subsequent booking flow on application startup.
+All of that code can be loaded lazily once the user proceeds to the next step by actually initiating a search or even while they are filling out the login form.

-### Extract common stuff used in app into an addon
+#### Extract common functionality used in app into an addon

-One fundamental design of engines is that they are isolated from the hosting app.
-It is possible to pass in services but apart from that, engines don't have acces to the hosting app.
+One fundamental design principle of engines is that they are isolated from the hosting app.
+It is possible to pass in services from the hosting app but apart from that, engines don't have access to anything of the app which mounts the engine.
-In order for components, helpers and styles to be reused, those common functionality needs to be put into an addon, which then the app and the engine depend on.
+In order for components, helpers and styles to be accessible from both the host app and the engine, those common functionality needs to be put into an addon, which then the app and the engine depend on.

 We're using an in repo addon for that: